davidthings/mocad/README.md

 OpenSCAD will function on relatively modest machines, however, to load large arrays of files - such as some of the Mocad Part Library index files, higher end machines may be required.
 One hint should always be born in mind - text labels are quite complex graphically.
 A scene that won't function at all on a particular machine may work just fine with text turned off.

 To do this, set ```moText = false``` in ```mo/mo.scad```

+Once the OpenSCAD is installed and Mocad is sitting somewhere there are several possible next steps.

+- open one of the index files (```index.scad``` - very large or ```mocad\moIndex.scad```)
+to see what parts are available
+- open an example (from the ```example\``` directory) to see how Mocad can be used and abused
+- open any part file - part writers are encouraged to make files invoke an instance of their parts upon direct opening.
+- open the tutorial document containing all the tutorial code (again, this is a big file)

+As you gain confidence with OpenSCAD and Mocad, start thinking about your own projects.
+Can your project be modeled in the OpenSCAD Mocad combination?
+Do you need extra parts?
+Would others appreciate them?

 ## User Guide